-As the first quarter of Regents Chemistry ends, and I take a pause to review where we are academically and socially, I decided I would write what I am thinking about, and hope it impacts the right segment of my students.
+As the first part of Regents Chemistry ends with the start of winter break and the New Year, I want to take pause to review where we are academically and socially, I decided I would write what I am thinking about, and hope it impacts the right segment of my students.

 For those of you who are rockin’ chem, this is not for you.